microsoft/vscode-wiki/Troubleshooting-Keybindings.md

 This guide will explain how VS Code handles keybindings and guide you through identifying keybindings issues (especially related to different keyboard layouts).

+Please take the time to read through this detailed explanation before proceeding to troubleshooting.

 ## How VS Code dispatches keybindings

 * Our keybindings work with key codes (as defined [here](https://msdn.microsoft.com/en-us/library/windows/desktop/dd375731(v=vs.85).aspx)). e.g.: